 Among his many concert appearances, Mr. Damane has also collaborated with Galt MacDermot, composer of the iconic musicals HAIR & TWO GENTLEMEN OF VERONA, on numerous recordings and concert performances of his newer works, as well as his classic hits, including performances at legendary Carnegie Hall, the Guggenheim Museum, and the Great Hall at Cooper Union.
 He was also a member of the vocal group THE JENNY BURTON EXPERIENCE, performing at New York's legendary Don't Tell Mama and Resorts Casino Hotel in Atlantic City.
 David studies voice in New York with noted teacher/coach Arthur Levy.

 David's film and television credits include, among MANY others, LAW & ORDER, LAW & ORDER: SVU, ALL MY CHILDREN, ONE LIFE TO LIVE, HOPE AND FAITH, the recurring role of 'Dr. Arthur Kirby' on GUIDING LIGHT, Sony Pictures' AMERICA, 'Maurice Owens' on NBC's CHICAGO FIRE and CHICAGO PD, and CBS's INSTINCT, 'Eddie McKay' on the Cinemax original series JETT, and as 'Leo Abbott' on the CW's reboot of DYNASTY.
-Voice-overs include numerous audio books, PBS's AMERICAN MASTERS series, current Spokesvoice for Blue Cross Blue Shield healthcare, and the Ubisoft video game WATCH DOGS.
+Voice-overs include numerous audio books, PBS's AMERICAN MASTERS series, a current Spokesvoice for Bengay and Blue Cross Blue Shield healthcare, and the Ubisoft video game WATCH DOGS.